jbostoen/itop-jb-report-generator/documentation.md

 # Using iTop language strings

-⚠️ iTop 3.0 has possibly introduced alternative variables and function calls for their Twig system.
-This has not been tested yet, but this report generator extension is also compatible with 2.7.

 There's a Twig Filter named ```dict_s``` in templates.
 Where in iTop code this would be ```Dict::S('languagestring')```,